mihailthebuilder/fluffnet/README.md

 ## Architecture

 The API is a simple Flask project with a single entry point.
+It takes an image as an input, and predicts to whether it has something fluffy with a confidence %.
+The prediction is based on a computer vision model that is stored in the `fluffy-model.pkl` file.

+The app is only used by a single [React frontend](https://mihailthebuilder.github.io/fluffnet-front/) and hosted on a free Heroku service.

+I've set up CORS such that it can only be accessed from 2 origins:

+- `localhost` if run locally
+- `mihailthebuilder.github.io`, which is the base URL for all the frontends I host with GitHub Pages

 ## Running locally